ansegura7/RS_Surprise/README.md

 </details>

 ## Data
-MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota.
+MovieLens datasets were collected by the GroupLens Research Project at the University of Minnesota.

 This data set consists of:
 - 100,000 ratings (1-5) from 943 users on 1682 movies.